KenACollins/MLB-game-stats/README.md

 GetStatsDataMod.js is a data module geared toward retrieving the MLB statistics.
 It is called by the Controller and its results are passed on to the StatsListDispMod.js display module.

 This data module is coded with the latest ES7 async/await feature to handle the asynchronous nature of the API call.
+The webpack babel setup included a step where I installed an additional babel-polyfill package to deal with async/await and cutting edge features like it.

 ### Third Party Frameworks